Glossary of Terms

 References: N.D.R.App.P.
 10.

-The record, consisting of all the original papers and exhibits filed with the district court, will be sent automatically by the district court to the Supreme Court Clerk's office after the notice of appeal is filed and any transcripts are prepared.
-In some counties there is no paper record, so the record is in an electronic form.
+The record, consisting of all the original papers and exhibits filed with the district court, is maintained electronically in the Odyssey case management system.
+The district court will certify the images to the Supreme Court Clerk's office after the notice of appeal is filed and any transcripts are prepared.
+In some matters there are no physical record items, so the record is in an electronic form.

 The record will include the transcript, if any was ordered; the complaint and other pleadings; pretrial orders; motions; any written orders, opinions, memoranda, or judgments by the district court; docket entries; jury instructions; and all documents and exhibits admitted into evidence by the district court.
 Also, any evidence that you presented to the district court (or administrative agency) that was not admitted into evidence is considered to be part of the record on appeal for determining the admissibility of the evidence.
 Material that you obtained from the other parties during the discovery process is not considered part of the record on appeal unless it was presented to the district court (or administrative agency) for its consideration and docketed by the district court clerk.